 According to an article published on Time.com, college application essays aren’t as important as they are cracked up to be.
 In fact, Stanford sociologist Mitchell Stevens worked alongside admissions officers at numerous top-tier liberal arts schools for 18 months and he discovered that in cases where students met

 Community college appeals to people from all walks of life for a number of different reasons.
-For some, community college offers a degree of flexibility that can’t be had at some colleges and universities and, for others, it is a way to save money on tuition.
+For some, the community college offers a degree of flexibility that can’t be had at some colleges and universities and, for others, it is a way to save money on tuition.
 But will your graduation from a community college as opposed to a traditional college or university hurt your chances of success in pursuing a career in certain fields?
 Keep reading to learn some valuable tips for applying to law school with a community college degree.

 When Should You Apply to Law School?

 Many students who have been successfully admitted into law school agree that applying early is always best.
-Many law schools accept applications on a rolling bases, releasing their decisions over the course of several months.
-While applying early will not guarantee your admission, applying closer to the deadline means that there may be fewer spaces left to fill which could hurt your chances forgetting in.
-Keep in mind that most schools will not even begin to review your application until they have received all of the necessary documents so be proactive about making your requests for recommendations and with writing your essays.
+Many law schools accept applications on a rolling basis, releasing their decisions over the course of several months.
+While applying early will not guarantee your admission, applying closer to the deadline means that there may be fewer spaces left to fill which could hurt your chances of getting in.
+Keep in mind that most schools will not even begin to review your application until they have received all of the necessary documents to be proactive about making your requests for recommendations and with writing your essays.
 Take the LSAT as soon as you can without compromising your score – if you are fully prepared, take the test at the first available sitting.
-You should also keep in mind that even if you do not get accepted during the first round of admissions, there may still be hope.
+You should also keep in mind that even if you do not get accepted during the first round of admissions, there may still